-- 8. Under CPS 511, the Board of an SFI is required to establish a Board Remuneration Committee (RemCo) to oversee the design and implementation of the remuneration framework.
-The RemCo is responsible for making recommendations to the Board annually on the remuneration arrangements and variable remuneration outcomes for persons in specified roles. - 9.
+- 11. Under CPS 511, the Board of a SFI is required to establish a Board Remuneration Committee (RemCo) to oversee the design and implementation of the remuneration framework.
+The RemCo is responsible for making recommendations to the Board annually on the remuneration arrangements and variable remuneration outcomes for persons in specified roles. - 12.
 A prudent Board would ensure that the RemCo is composed of members with the appropriate skills, experience and expertise to exercise competent and independent judgment.
-This includes a clear understanding of what constitutes good risk management. - 10.
-While the Board of a non-SFI is not required to establish a RemCo, it must put in place arrangements to meet the requirements of CPS 511 and ensure that due consideration is given to the oversight of the remuneration framework and key remuneration decisions.
+This includes a clear understanding of what constitutes good risk management. - 13.
+While the Board of a non-SFI is not required to establish a RemCo, it must put in place arrangements to meet the requirements of CPS 511 and ensure there is appropriate oversight of the remuneration framework and key remuneration decisions.